CallumC28/Flask_Phishing_Email_Detector/README.md

 You paste an email’s text into the app, and it will predict whether the email is **“phishing” or “legitimate”** along with confidence scores.

+Made as a way to better understand FASTAPI.

 ---

 ## Features